Facets-cloud/InCa/README.md

 **InCa** offers a solution to these challenges by abstracting the complexities and providing a more structured, modular, and intuitive approach to defining infrastructure.

-## Design (Explanation)
-[This will get updated constantly]

-The essence of **InCa** revolves around two primary constructs:

-1. **Resource Types (Intents)**: These represent high-level definitions of infrastructure components, such as MySQL databases, compute instances, or storage mechanisms.
-They focus on the overarching purpose or intent, devoid of implementation specifics.

-2. **Flavors**: For every resource type or intent, there can be multiple flavors, signifying different implementations.
-   For instance, a MySQL intent can have flavors like MySQL on Kubernetes, AWS RDS, or Azure SQL.
-These flavors encapsulate the specifics of the implementation, allowing the intents to remain abstract.

-The relationship between intents and flavors is steered by constraints.
-These constraints ensure that only compatible flavors are chosen for a particular intent, based on factors like the underlying cloud provider or specific prerequisites.

 ### How to imagine a product infrastructure as a catalog.